IBM/aspera-cli/docs/README.md

 `ascli` is typically executed in a shell, either interactively or in a script.
 `ascli` receives its arguments on the command line.
-The way arguments are parsed and provided to `ascli` depend on the Operating System and shell.
+The way arguments are parsed and provided to `ascli` depends on the operating system and shell.

 #### Shell parsing for Unix-like systems: Linux, macOS, AIX